-Pursuant to the TPPU Laws and related regulations of Bank Bank Indonesia, in 2009 the Bank continued to provide training and socialization programs on KYC/ submitted a total of 52 reports MLA for employees, including in finanancial on suspicious the induction trainings for new transactions (or Suspicious recruits, refresher trainings for Transaction/STR) to the Center employees (especially front liners) for Financial Transaction Analysis who have previously undergone (PPATK).
-During that period, the similar trainings, as well as Bank also submitted a total of socialization programs to the 143,518 of Cash Transaction branches and woking units.
-These Reports (CTR) to PPATK.
-In trainings were held under the addition, in response to data and coordination of the HR department information request from external and the KYC Unit.
-In 2009, a total parties, the Bank has submitted of 4,447 employees undertook the 124 letters to PPATK, KPK, Bank Indonesia, the Police and other third parties.
+Pursuant to the TPPU Laws and related regulations of Bank Indonesia, in 2009 the Bank submitted a total of 52 reports suspicious finanancial transactions (or Suspicious Transaction/STR) to the Center for Financial Transaction Analysis (PPATK).
+During that period, the Bank also submitted a total of 143,518 of Cash Transaction Reports (CTR) to PPATK.
+In addition, in response to data and information request from external parties, the Bank has submitted 124 letters to PPATK, KPK, Bank Indonesia, the Police and other third parties.